Manufacturer: Osram

 Date of manufacture: Unknown

-Current Status: Damaged, but working.
+Current Status: Damaged but functional

 You may note that there are a lot of "unknowns" in there.
 The main reason for that is that the lamp you see here spent many years in a street light near here, which had long, long since lost its weatherproofing rubber seal - as a result half the lamp was immersed in water - the half which had originally the stamp on it.
 So, I have no model number, no date code, no nothing.
 Luckily I can tell from the tube structure that it's an Osram product.